First shots fired in the Revolution. “The shot heard ’round

 Hanging Rock I, SC

-North Carolina Royalists were attacked by North Carolina Patriots
+North Carolina Royalists were attacked by North Carolina Patriots who succeeded in capturing weapons and horses.

 6 Aug.
 1780